 Illustration Courtesy of Michael McCullough

 The National Comprehensive Cancer Network sets guidelines for management of colorectal cancers and cancer syndromes.
 Access is free, however one must register.
-To locate the guidelines for Lynch syndrome, click under NCCN Guidelines for Detection, Prevention and Risk Reduction and then click on Colorectal Cancer Screening.
+To locate the guidelines for Lynch syndrome, click under NCCN Guidelines for Detection, Prevention and Risk Reduction and then click on Genetic/Familial High Risk Colorectal Screening.
 These standards are pretty much a minimum standard of screening.
 There is an entire section on Lynch syndrome.
 Mentioned above is a "gold standard", utilized by many physicians to minimize risk for the various cancers of Lynch syndrome.

 It cannot be emphasized enough how very important annual surveillance is for those who are at high risk for Lynch cancers.
 Within the colon, the tumors of Lynch syndrome are often very small and flat, therefore, difficult for some gastroenterologists to view.
 Due to this small size, they can also become hidden within the folds of the colon.
 These tumors are extremely aggressive and it is not unusual to hear survivor stories of cancers growing and metastasizing earlier than two years, compared to the average dwell time of sporadic cancers which quite often take longer than five years.